 We are the Centre for International Governance Innovation: an independent, non-partisan think tank with an objective and uniquely global perspective.
 Our research, opinions and public voice make a difference in today’s world by bringing clarity and innovative thinking to global policy making.
 By working across disciplines and in partnership with the best peers and experts, we are the benchmark for influential research and trusted analysis.
-The ILRP is a $60-million, ten-year, multi-disciplinary international law research program located at the award-winning CIGI Campus in Waterloo, Ontario, proximate to the Balsillie School of International Affairs.
+The ILRP is a multi-disciplinary international law research program located at the award-winning CIGI Campus in Waterloo, Ontario, proximate to the Balsillie School of International Affairs.

 The ILRP strives to be the world’s leading international law think tank on international governance, with recognized impact on how international law is brought to bear on significant global issues.
 Our mission is to seek to connect knowledge, policy and practice to build the international law framework – the globalized rule of law – to support international governance of the future.
 Our founding belief is that better international governance including a strengthened international law framework can improve the lives of people everywhere, increase prosperity, ensure global sustainability, address inequality and safeguard human rights, and promote a more secure world.

-The ILRP’s areas of research focus
+The ILRP’s Areas of Research Focus

 In consultation with public, private, academic and civil society sector experts in international and transnational law, the ILRP has developed a research work plan focused on advancing knowledge and understanding in four vital areas of international law, set out below.
 In pursuing its work plan, the ILRP is interested in empirical case studies, analysis of the efficacy of international law regimes, and interdisciplinary research that considers the impacts on human security, rights and development:

-- WTO dispute resolution challenges.
+- Investor-state dispute resolution reform;

 - Management of IP rights (IP strategy and commercialization);

-- Open and collaborative innovation;
+- Open and collaborative forms of innovation;

 - Climate law and trade law;